 Elizabeth Rice began to get nervous.
 She wrote to a trusted friend in Boston, William Dwight, asking if he knew anyone who could hide her and her son.

 Dwight replied she should contact John Kelley, a prosperous merchant and hop dealer in Derby, Vt., just over the border.
-He also wrote to John Kelley and told him Mrs. Rice was a much persecuted woman whom it would be a generous thing to do to help her keep her child.
+He also wrote to John Kelley and told him Mrs. Rice was a much persecuted woman.
+It would be a generous thing to do to, he wrote, to help her keep her child.

 John Kelley to the Rescue

-Elizabeth Rice found John Kelley in Derby, Kelley sent a team to Stanstead to bring them to Derby Center.
-All four were brought to his brother Daniel's house.
-They stayed a week.
+Elizabeth Rice found John Kelley in Derby.
+Kelley sent a team to Stanstead to bring them to Derby Center.
+All four were brought to his brother Daniel’s house, where they stayed a week.

 John Kelley knew he had to do something, but what?

 At dusk he hitched up his wagon, hid under the seat and had his clerk drive to his brother Daniel’s house.
-He had brought food and blankets, and took them into the woods with his brother William.
+He had brought food and blankets, and took mother and son into the woods with his brother William.
 They spent 24 hours in the woods under William’s care.
 The next morning Henry Rice and his detectives came to John Kelley’s door.

-Kelley returned to the their hiding place in the woods undetected and told them they must find a new hiding place with one of the few townspeople they could trust.
+That night, Kelley returned to the their hiding place in the woods undetected.
+He told them they must find a new hiding place with one of the few townspeople they could trust.

 It was a moonlit night, though clouds occasionally obscured the moon.
 They traveled stealthily through the woods and arrived at the main road.
 When the moon hid behind the clouds they dashed across the road.
 At one point they heard the voices of detectives looking for them.

 They arrived at Alvin Robbins’ house and knocked at the door, but it was so late the inhabitants didn’t answer it for quite some time.
-Finally the door was opened and Kelley asked Robbins to take in Elizabeth and Allen Rice.
+Finally the door opened and Kelley asked Robbins to take in Elizabeth and Allen Rice.
 Robbins said he couldn’t because the house was filled with girls who picked his hops.
-Robbins’ wife was moved by the sight of the bedraggled, tired and wet mother and child, and she persuaded her husband to take them in.
+Robbins’ wife, moved by the sight of the bedraggled, tired and wet mother and child, persuaded her husband to take them in.

 They stayed for three weeks locked in a room that had a trap door in the floor covered by a rug.
 When anyone came to the house, they vanished into a hole under the cellar.
 To throw off suspicions that they were staying in the house, the Robbins had a party for the hop pickers.

 Rice’s detectives hadn’t let up the hunt.
-They were standing under John Kelley’s window to glean a clue about the fugitives’ whereabouts.
+They staked out John Kelley’s house to glean a clue about the fugitives’ whereabouts.
 Elizabeth at all times filled her pockets with cayenne, with which she intended to blind anyone who tried to catch her.